 If the applicant's request is denied or the applicant fails to contest the determination within the allotted timeframe, the Program will proceed with collecting the repayment amount.
 If the applicant's request results in a revision of the award amount or eligibility, the applicant will sign a revised grant agreement which will outline the requirements related to such changes and the requirements for repaying the remaining overdue amount, if any.
 Once it has been determined that the applicant must return funds to the CDBG-DR or CDBG-MIT grant fund, the applicant must repay their funds in a timely manner.
 All repayments shall be expected to be repaid in full, as one lump sum amount.

 The Programs will review any applicant claims of financial hardship and may make limited accommodations on a case-by-case basis.
-All funds recovered because of this policy will be tracked in the Disaster Recovery Grant Reporting system (DRGR) and returned to the CDBG-DR or CDBG-MIT account or U.S. Treasury if the CDBG-DR/MIT grant has been closed out.
+All funds recovered because of this policy will be tracked in the Disaster Recovery Grant Reporting system (DRGR) financial system used by PRDOH to manage the CDBG-DR/MIT grants.
+These funds will be returned to the CDBG-DR-or CDBG-MIT account or U.S. Treasury if the CDBG-DR/MIT grant has been closed out.